JohnORaw/DS18B20/README.md

 # DS18B20
 Use DS18B20 temperature sensors with RPi.

-This repo includes simple demo code.
+This repo includes simple demo code based on code by Scott Campbell, Circuit Basics.
 Enable 1W interface in RPi config and reboot.

 The image below shows DS18B20 based temperature sensor wired into a CM4 IO Board.
 It also shows a BME280 (dfifferent project!).